Bachelors Degree: Missouri Western State University

 After the discovery of the BRCA1 gene, I was informed by Dr. Henry Lynch that I did not carry the gene.
 I wanted to celebrate and rejoice but I knew other family members did carry the gene and that they faced the fear of passing that gene to their children.
 Those moments changed my life forever.

 I attended Missouri Western State University where I studied English, Communications and Theatre to earn credibility as a storyteller.
 I believed if I could write and share my own personal experiences that I could somehow help others with their emotional struggles of loss and pain.
 I have listened to stories from those who have lost loved ones, and although no one can change the past, I always try to be encouraging.
-If the moment is right, I share my family's history and say: "Keeping the memories of your loved ones alive is an important part of emotional healing.
+If the moment is right, I share my family's history and say: "Keeping the memories of your loved ones alive is an important part of emotional healing."

 In 2013, And the Birds are Singing was read by a woman, Annie Parker, whose family also carried the BRCA1 gene.
 She asked me if I would be the ghostwriter for her book; I gladly accepted.
 Since then, Annie and I have become very close friends.